MiWeiss/Project-Tips/README.md

 [-> PF2 Design Principles](./pf2_specific/good_practice)

 #### :+1: :+1: High test coverage with meaningful tests
 Make sure all your code is covered by unit tests.
+Your tests should be effective: They should check for more than just a happy path and also treat edge conditions.:

+1. Good testing will impress during grading and convince the TA that your code is of high quality.
-This is not just for grading, but will make the debugging process for you so much easier and also reduces the risk of submitting something that still contains errors which you could have easily fixed but of which you were not aware.
+2. Good testing will make the debugging process for you so much easier as problems can be quickly narrowed down to particular functions.
+3. Good testing reduces the risk of submitting something that still contains errors which you could have easily fixed but of which you were not aware.

-Your tests should be effective: They should check for more than just a happy path and also treat edge conditions.
-Rule of Thumb (Mutation Testing): If all your tests are green and you change a random piece of correct and tested code to something wrong, at least one test should fail.
+Rule of Thumb (Mutation Testing): If all your tests are green
+    and you change a random piece of correct and tested code to something thats's wrong, at least one test should fail.

 #### :+1: :+1: No checkstyle errors or compiler warnings
-Errors and problems which are detected by checkstyle tools (e.g. PMD, CPD) are likely to also be detected by your TA and will make you loose points ;-)
+Errors and problems which are detected by checkstyle tools (e.g. PMD, CPD)
-Additionally, such warnings are often good indicators of bugs.
-Avoiding them will make your debugging life much easier [-> debugging tips](./mini_sections/debugging_starter.md)
+    are likely to also be detected by the TA grading you - we use a superset of the tools you use :-) Additionally, such warnings are often good indicators of bugs and avoiding them will make your debugging life much easier [-> debugging tips](./mini_sections/debugging_starter.md)

 #### :+1: :+1: Complete Features requested in assignment
-Besides the stuff mentioned above, feature completeness (i.e., the correct implementation of all functionality requested in the assignment) should of course not be forgotten. [-> minimal first principle](./mini_sections/minimal_first)
+Besides the stuff mentioned above, feature completeness
+    (i.e., the correct implementation of all functionality requested in the assignment) should of course not be forgotten. [-> minimal first principle](./mini_sections/minimal_first.md)

 #### :+1: Additional Functionality (Top GUI, Easter Eggs, Feature Extensions)
 Once all of the above is perfectly completed, you can typically collect additional points with *nice to haves* such as a beautiful GUI, unexpected easter eggs or optional features.
-Attention: If you add unrequested features, make sure to discuss them with a TA and get the approval to deviate from the requested scope of features.
+Attention: If you add unrequested features, make sure to discuss them with a TA and get the approval to deviate from the expected functionality.

 ## Common Problems and Countermeasures

-#### :hankey: The project is not completed at the time of submission. :bulb: Prioritize features [-> minimal first principle](./mini_sections/minimal_first)
+#### :hankey: The project is not completed at the time of submission. :bulb: Prioritize features [-> minimal first principle](./mini_sections/minimal_first.md)

 #### :hankey: At the time of (milestone or final) submission, the project is in an invalid state :bulb: feature branches  [ -> mini git tutorial](./mini_sections/simple_git.md)